Currently, there are 9 functions associated with the

 Rule 1 - Sample within spatially grouped stratum

 pixels.
-Moving window defined by wrow
+Moving window defined by wrow and

 Rule 2 - If no additional sample units exist to

-satisfy desired sample size(nSamp
+satisfy desired sample size(nSamp), individual stratum

 pixels are sampled.